-Having experience in all three vantages of the civil litigation process, plaintiffs, defense, and the court, Jake has a broad understanding of the challenges faced by workers in their fight for justice.
+Having experience in all three vantages of the civil litigation process—plaintiffs, defense, and the court—Jake has a broad understanding of the challenges faced by workers in their fight for justice.
 His perspective is an asset for clients, as he strives to improve safety practices and corporate governance for the benefit of current and future workers.

-Prior to joining Motley Rice, Jake advocated for plaintiffs’ causes as an associate for multiple personal injury firms in West Virginia.
-He has gained valuable experience in matters related to automobile collisions, insurance bad faith, toxic exposure, products liability, FELA, asbestos, medical malpractice, property owner rights, premises liability, and other personal injury litigation in state and federal courts.
-Jake’s legal experience also includes serving as a judicial clerk for the Honorable Phillip D. Gaujot, of the Circuit Court of Monongalia County, W. Va.
+Jake has advocated for plaintiffs’ causes as an associate for multiple personal injury firms throughout his career.
+He has extensive experience in matters related to automobile collisions, insurance bad faith, toxic exposure, products liability, Federal Employer’s Liability Act/Railroad injuries, asbestos/mesothelioma, premises liability, and other general personal injury litigation in state and federal courts.
+At Motley Rice, Jake works principally with the firm’s Occupational Disease team to prosecute hundreds of claims on behalf of injured workers.

-Jake has been active in local politics, having served as a deputy campaign manager and campaign treasurer for candidates in lieutenant governor, state representative, and county commissioner races in Pennsylvania in 2010 and 2011, as well as serving as a legislative intern for a Pennsylvania state representative.
-He currently serves as one of three commissioners on the Monongalia County, W. Va., Deputy Sheriff’s Civil Service Commission.
+Jake’s legal experience also includes a clerkship with a regional corporate defense firm and serving as a judicial law clerk for the Hon.
+Phillip D. Gaujot, of the Circuit Court of Monongalia County, W. Va.
+He previously served as a deputy campaign manager and campaign treasurer for candidates in lieutenant governor, state representative, and county commissioner races in Pennsylvania in 2010 and 2011, and was one of three commissioners on the Monongalia County, W. Va., Deputy Sheriff’s Civil Service Commission from 2016 to 2021.

 J.D., West Virginia University College of Law, 2014

 Grad.
 Cert., Ohio University College of Business, 2021

 U.S. District Court for the Northern and Southern Districts of West Virginia